mtheoryx/drpoindexter/public-site/src/devtips/microservices-for-developers/index.md

 That's life in the monolith.
 Personally?
 I don't miss it.

 Instead, it's less stress when focusing on a single service.
 Consider possibly a canary or a blue-green deployment.
-The code changes are smaller, the build and test times are faster, the deploy and bring live times are minutes, not hours.
+The code changes are smaller, the build and test times are faster, the deploy and go-live times are minutes, not hours.

 Problem with the deploy?
 You still need to roll back, but the rest of the system is left much less disturbed, and the previous working version will be reverted to via DNS or redeployed much faster than an entire monolith.